Plano, Illinois: Film

 Plano has been the home of at least two films, the most recent being the Superman film, Man of Steel, where downtown Plano was a stand-in for Superman's hometown of Smallville, Kansas.
 The other film was Witless Protection, a film starring Jennie McCarthy and Larry the Cable Guy, which used the area around Plano as the site of Larry's character's hometown, and the Plano Train Station stood in for the Town Hall and Jail.

 Plano was also the filming location for the music video for "Nowadays" by Lil Skies and Landon Cube.

 Education

 Plano is served by Plano C.U.S.D.
-88. The district consists of two elementary schools, two middle schools, and Plano High School.
+88. The district consists of three elementary schools, P.H.
+Miller Elementary offers Pre-K-1st grade, Centennial Elementary offers 2nd and 3rd grade, and Emily G Johns Elementary which offers 4th-6th grade, as well as Plano Middle School, and Plano High School.